When it comes to managing your family’s finances, knowing how to make a family budget is crucial.

 For example, your cable bill will likely not change between months, nor will your mortgage.

-To get a good understanding of of how much you actually spend, download your past 3 months’ bank statements.
-Use them to identify what you spend money on on a monthly basis and how much your expenses sum up to be.
+To get a good understanding of how much you actually spend, download your past 3 months’ bank statements.
+Use them to identify what you spend money on a monthly basis and how much your expenses sum up to be.

 Is it more than your income?

 For most families it is and they aren’t even aware.
 That’s how they stay in the cycle of being in debt and living paycheck to paycheck.